 SPORTS SCIENCE AND MEDICINE

-WIRELESS EEG FOR KIDS
+WEARABLE EEG HEADSETS FOR KIDS

 “We have several ongoing studies.
 One of these studies is to extend human arm control to new approaches that control more than two arms with the help of brain-computer interfaces.”Hiroshi Ishiguro, PhD - Intelligent Robotics Laboratory, Japan